Srikar109755/32-bit-Single_Cycle-MIPS-processor/README.md

 ---

 ### 📜 License
-This Code is used for the educational purposes only.
+This project is open-source for educational and personal learning purposes.
 </details>